Hahnstätten: Traffic

-The town is located on the Aartal railway, train service on the section has been discontinued in 1986.
+The town is located on the Aar Valley Railway.
+Train service on the section has been discontinued in 1986.
+Nowadays Diez is the nearest railway station, located on the Lahntal railway.

-Nowadays Diez is the nearest railway station located at the Lahntal railway.
+Nowadays, the local bus line number 570 runs primary beside the Aar Valley Railway.

-Local busses serve the town nowadays and it is located in the area of Rhine-Moselle transport association (VRM).
+Local buses serve the town nowadays and it is located in the area of Rhine-Moselle transport association (VRM), zone number 522.